ichiche/Terraform/README.md

 # Permission Delegation

-For role assignment during provisioning, grant 'User Access Administrator' to Azure-Run-As-Account used by Terraform on below resources
+- For role assignment during provisioning, grant 'User Access Administrator' to Azure-Run-As-Account used by Terraform on below resources

-- AKS VNet
   - Private DNS Zone
   - Container Registry

+- For resource provisioning, grant 'Contributor' to Azure-Run-As-Account used by Terraform on below resources
+  - AKS Resource Group (If RG is pre-created) **OR** Subscription Level (If RG is created by Terraform Script)
+  - AKS VNet

 # Reference